Naturhistoriska/birdscanner/doc/Jarvis_et_al_2015/README.md

 containing sequences of lengths between 200 and 5,000 bp (see below), are also available here:

-- [Lenth-filtered Exons, compressed folder "fasta_files.tgz", 60.3
+- [Length-filtered Exons, compressed folder "fasta_files.tgz", 60.3
   MB](https://owncloud.nrm.se/index.php/s/XaqkBWbAPCZenhI): 7,979 fasta files
   with 42--48 sequences per file, and seq length in the range of 201--4,989 bp.